Velupillai Prabhakaran: Sri Lankan Army Northern offensive and death

-Alleged claims of survival
+Claims of survival

-Despite the announcement of his death by both the Government and LTTE remnants, certain groups and media have claimed that Prabhakaran survived the war and managed to escape.
-In 2009 a Tamil website showed an image showing Prabhakaran viewing a news report of his death in TV which was sent to France 24 as proof of his survival.
-But France 24 noted that the photo appeared to be photoshopped.
-In 2010 Pro-LTTE website TamilWin claimed that the body of Prabhakaran shown belonged to a Sri Lankan soldier showing images of a Prabhakaran look-alike in the Sri Lankan army.
+Despite the announcement of his death by both the Sri Lankan government and LTTE remnants, certain groups and media have claimed that Prabhakaran survived the war and managed to escape.
+In 2009, a Tamil website showed an image showing Prabhakaran viewing a news report of his death in TV which was sent to France 24 as proof of his survival.
+France 24 noted that the photo appeared to be photoshopped.
+In 2010, pro-LTTE website TamilWin claimed that the body of Prabhakaran shown belonged to a Sri Lankan soldier, showing images of a Prabhakaran look-alike in the Sri Lankan army.
 The theory of Prabhakaran's survival is also supported by Tamil Nadu politician Vaiko who claims Prabhakaran would emerge from hiding at the right time.
 The claim of Prabhakaran's survival was reiterated in 2023 by Indian activist Pazha Nedumaran, who declared through a press conference held at Thanjavur that the slain leader of LTTE is "still alive and doing well" and that he has been in contact with Prabhakaran's family.
 The claim was rejected by Sri Lanka which issued a statement stating that Prabhakaran's corpse had been confirmed by his close associates as well as DNA testing.